Esther Forero: Recognitions

-Throughout her life, Esther Forero received honors from many Latin American countries.
-She received innumerable tributes, medals, parchments, plaques, and trophies, in recognition of work done as an ambassador of Colombian music to the world.
+Throughout her life, Esther Forero received honors from many Latin American countries in recognition of work done as an ambassador of Colombian music to the world.
 As a result, the Society of Authors and Composers of Colombia awarded her with the Order of "Santa Cecilia."

 The Colombian Ministry of Culture granted her the title "Emeritus" in 1998, citing "For her unquestionable contribution to Colombian music before the world, for her dedicated work, and for having been a spokesperson for the most positive values of our culture in the world."
 Subsequently, the Colombian House of Representatives granted her the Order "Policarpa Salavarrieta", with the rank of Commander.